-So, what small tools are really essential in a scratch cooking, eat-in kitchen?
-We know there are gadgets and gizmos to fill entire stores that include 20-foot high walls of tools – but how many are really needed?
+We know there are tons of gadgets - enough to fill entire stores that include 20-foot high walls of tools - but how many are really needed?

 Essential Tools Knives & Gadgets

 1. Set of steak knives.
 We don't eat much steak, but I use a basic steak knife pretty much everyday for cutting vegetables, small fruits, cutting sandwiches in half, etc. They are also a must for meat, of course, and we use ours mainly with pork.

 2. Paring knife.
 For peeling vegetables and fruits, removing seeds and veins from peppers and other small tasks I reach for a sharp paring knife over and over.